sidameel/WeatherWalls/docs/theming.md

 * snow_night.jpg

 **SUNRISE/SUNSET**
 You can add this effect by using a PNG-file that is used in the overlay action in the shortcut.
-Creating a realistic sunrise/sunset effect with a single is challenging.
-If you don't want such effect, create a 100% transparent PNG-file with the same dimensions as the other images.
-Name this file **sunset.png**
+Creating a realistic sunrise/sunset effect with a single image is challenging.
+If you don't want the effect, create a 100% transparent PNG-file with the same dimensions as the other images.
+Name this file **sunset.png** and include it.

+Eventually you should end with 18 JPG files and 1 PNG file in `/Shortcuts/WeatherWalls/CUSTOMTHEME`.

 ## Submit your theme
 If you want to submit your theme to be available in the installer so everyone can download, follow the steps below.